tanberry/steampipecloud/README.md

     f.
 In the query block, you can enter queries against the Hackernews data that is stored in your Steampipe Cloud database.
 Example: `select * from hackernewstb.hackernews_top limit 10;`

     g.
-Click the Run icon to the left of the query block.
+Click the Run icon to the right of the query block.

    <img src="/DeepNote_recording.gif" width="400">